New EF88 assault rifle examined

 This is not to say the F88 did not have areas for improvement – both perceived and actual.
 After all, there is no such thing as a ‘perfect’ weapon.
 Each and every rifle possesses comparative advantages and trade-offs.

 Many of the F88’s perceived and actual areas for improvement emerged in the ‘noughties’ when operational realities and evolutions in weapon and target acquisition ancillary design progressively made the F88 feel heavier, less balanced and, by virtue of its fixed 1.5-power telescopic site, less accurate (arguably, this same trend affected most, if not all, assault rifles).
 Overall, the F88 eventually started to feel less ‘right’.

 This feeling was compounded by Special Operations Command (SOCOMD) migrating to the M4 assault rifle.
 The take-up of the M4 by SOCOMD fuelled an unsubstantiated assumption that the F88 was inferior to the M4 in terms of function, performance, accuracy, reliability and lethality.
 In many cases, this assumption was exacerbated by the natural allure of all things ‘special forces’.
 For many, assumption both invariably and erroneously became fact over time.

-Read the rest of this story in the latest issue of CONTACT Air Land & Sea –
+Read the rest of this story in CONTACT Air Land & Sea –

 our FREE military e-magazine…